 Measurements shall be made without any trailer, except in the case of non-separable vehicles.
 At the request of the manufacturer, measurements may be made on vehicles with lift axle(s) in a raised position.

+2.2.2.
+Vehicle test mass mt and vehicle target mass mtarget

-Measurements shall be made on vehicles at the test mass mt specified according to the following table.
+2.2.2.1.
+Measurements shall be made on vehicles at the test mass mt specified according to the table below.

 When testing indoors, the test mass, mt shall be utilized by the control system of the dyno roller.
 Actual mass of the vehicle has no effect on results and it is permitted to load the vehicle as necessary to prevent slip between the tyres and the dyno rolls.
 To detect excessive slip, it is recommended to control the ratio of engine rotational speed and vehicle speed between the acceleration phase and the constant-speed status.
 To avoid slip, it is possible to increase the axle load.